 You never know where a night of karaoke is going to take you.
 Following the Saturday SXSW premiere of “Mother’s Little Helpers,” Breeda Wool and her cast hopped aboard director Kestrin Pantera’s mobile come-one-come-all karaoke party bus, the RVIP.

 “It sort of transports you into an alternate universe where you’re no longer afraid to sing karaoke,” Wool says of the Burning Man-esque RVIP roaming around Austin, Tex.
 “And everybody supports each other, just screaming at the top of their lungs.
 And [Pantera] transferred that type of mentality into her filmmaking.
-So you arrive and everybody’s there to support you, and you just sing at the top of your lungs, is what happened.”
+So you arrive and everybody’s there to support you, and you just sing at the top of your lungs.”

 It’s both a metaphor and quite literally what happened for the community-made film.
 Pantera only had an idea and outline of the film when Wool called her last year.